worldcoin/orb-firmware/main_board/app/README.md

 ### Compiling and Flashing

-Let's build and run the application, you have two options:
+Let's build and run the application, you have several options:

-- the Makefile w/ Docker
+- the Makefile with Docker
+- manually with west
-- manually using `west`
+- manually with CMake (from CLion for example)

 > 💡 Important notes:
 >